The Ultimate Guide To Call Centre Quality Assurance

 Before you put your evaluation forms to work, first you need to ensure that all relevant parties have a say in whether they are fit for purpose.
 That includes your agents who are all too often overlooked, even though they are on the front line and are key to ensuring a successful outcome.

-In addition, it’s crucial that the people entrusted with evaluating agent performance are also in agreement as to what constitutes a good, bad or indifferent interaction.
+In addition, the people entrusted with evaluating agent performance must also be in agreement as to what constitutes a good, bad or indifferent interaction.
 So hold regular calibration sessions and get talking about it!

 Over time, the goals of your quality assurance programme will evolve and change, so your evaluation forms must evolve along with them.
 By continuously monitoring and periodically updating line items to reflect the latest requirements, it will ensure the information and feedback you gather is always relevant and worthwhile.
-This is why you should invest in the latest Quality Assurance Software in order to gather valuable feedback direct from your customers.
+This is why you should invest in the latest quality assurance software in order to gather valuable feedback directly from your customers.

 And don’t be afraid to move the goalposts along the way.
 Standards and requirements need to evolve continually in order to make sure you are always on top, and you always get the very best out of your agents.